GeomScale/volesti/CONTRIBUTING.md

 ### GitFlow workflow

-Volesit is using the [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) workflow.
+Volesti is using the [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) workflow.
 It's because it is very well suited to collaboration and scaling the development team.
 Each repository using this model should contain two main branches: